-What is the person’s likes, dislikes, interests, hobbies and personality?
+What is the person’s likes, dislikes, interests, hobbies, and personality?
 What is the person still capable of doing himself?
 What can he do additionally with some help from others?

 On the contrary, understanding his current abilities and cognitive level is a good way of setting him tasks he can do.
 And once the task is complete – even if not perfectly – then a little word of encouragement provides him a sense of achievement.
-Involvement is an important part of managing Dementia – and the carer needs to learn how to involve as much as the sufferer who needs to get involved!
+Involvement is an important part of managing Dementia – and the carer needs to learn how to involve as much as the sufferer needs to get involved!

 - Help with Medication Management: Dementia patients often forget to take medication or follow a non-compliant routine.
 Sometimes they may even become aggressive and refuse to take any medication.
-It is the role of trained care givers to calm the patient and ensure that proper medication protocols are being followed.
+It is the role of trained caregivers to calm the patient and ensure that proper medication protocols are being followed.

 - Benefits of Dementia Home Care: There are many benefits to receiving professional care for a patient suffering from Dementia.
 Some of the benefits are:

-- Reduced patient hospitalisations
+- Reduced patient hospitalizations

-- Reduced feeling of depression among care givers and care receivers
+- Reduced feeling of depression among caregivers and care receivers

 - Better management of Dementia Home Care

 - Delaying the onset of later stages of Dementia by involving patients in cognitive activities